Beskhue/enactive-agents/docs/usage.vision.rst

         else:
             return bump

-we now define it as:
+we now define it to return a perception-interaction with the agent's current perception:

 ::